 Head geometry with a thin bit is very important for easy splitting

 Make sure the handle is strong and is non-slippery.
 These days modern hatchet does come with great handles with strong non-slippery rubber and leather grip.

-A well-balance hatchet will make you feel at ease while splitting and allow you to keep going for hours.
+A well-balanced hatchet will make you feel at ease while splitting and allow you to keep going for hours.

-Steps are very much similar to what we have explained earlier.
-The main thing you need to understand that hatchets don’t generate much power when compared with mauls and axes.so make sure wooden pieces are cut into proper size before starting splitting them with a hatchet.
+The steps are very much similar to what we have explained earlier.
+The main thing you need to understand is that hatchets don’t generate much power when compared with mauls and axes.
+So make sure wooden pieces are cut into proper size before starting splitting them with a hatchet.